juho-creator/juho-creator/README.md

 - 👋 Hi, I’m @juho-creator
-- 👀 I’m interested in ...
+- 👀 I’m interested in Crypto Algorithmic Trading and Arbitrage Trading
-- 🌱 I’m currently learning Python, C , and TI BASIC
 - 📫 How to reach me
           email : kjuho2021@gmail.com